radityankn/voidwalkers-scandff-gf180mcu/designs/libs/tb_analog/tb_ota_5t/README.md

 - The script automatically creates the necessary simulation directories
 - Each test generates a complete SPICE netlist including PVT headers, stimulus, and analysis commands
-- The testbench uses unity feedback configuration for both tests
+- The testbench uses unity feedback configuration for all tests
 - `fixture.py` is customized for each testbench and provides testbench-specific helper functions